QC Terme San Pellegrino (Review)

 You have most certainly heard of San Pellegrino mineral water, but did you know that you can soak in it too?

-QC Terme San Pellegrino beauty and resort spa in the province of Bergamo offers a nice day trip destination from Milan or Lecco.
+QC Terme San Pellegrino beauty and resort spa in the province of Bergamo offers a nice day trip destination from Milan or Lecco or a weekend getaway.
 Pamper yourself and indulge in a relaxing spa day in hot pools and saunas with waters from the natural spring in San Pellegrino.

 This is an independent review; the author did not receive any freebies.